Environment

 Per-tenant sandbox

 Arbiter's /exec writ is disabled by default in the API.
 Setting ARBITER_SANDBOX_IMAGE enables a per-tenant Docker sandbox that confines /exec to a workspace volume shared with /write and /read.
-The full walkthrough is in docs/concepts/sandbox.md; the env-var surface:
+The idle reaper (ARBITER_SANDBOX_IDLE_SECONDS) is implemented.
+There is no env var for the workspaces root path yet (~/.arbiter/workspaces/).
+The full walkthrough is in Per-tenant sandbox; the env-var surface:

 | Variable | Purpose | Default |